-D.28 The Chief Executive, Directors or Heads of Service may, in conjunction with the Head of Finance, write-off as non-refundable credits on accounts not exceeding £10,000 subject to a schedule of proposed write-offs being posted in the Members' Room for a period of at least 28 days prior to write-off.
+D.28 The Chief Executive, Directors or Heads of Service may, in conjunction with the Head of Finance, write-off as non-refundable credits on accounts not exceeding £10,000.
 The Chief Executive or Heads of Service may write-off as non-refundable credits on accounts not exceeding £25 where these are deemed uneconomical to pursue and cannot be deducted from a future account.
 No such items over £10,000 shall be written off as non-refundable without the approval of the Cabinet.